Asklepieion in Kos

-The Asklepieion in Kos, Dodecanese: The Asklepieion is an ancient medical centre placed 4 km to the south east of Kos Town, beyond Platani village.
-It dates from the first half of the 3rd century BC and it was built to honour the god of health and medicine, Asklepios, after the death of the famous ancient Greek physician, Hippocrates.
-The characteristic symbol of this institution was a snake, as Greeks honoured this animal due to its ability in terms of selecting curative herbs, and it can still be seen.
+The Asklepieion in Kos, Dodecanese: The Asklepieion is an ancient medical center placed 4 km to the southeast of Kos Town, beyond Platani village.
+It dates from the first half of the 3rd century BC and it was built to honor the god of health and medicine, Asklepios, after the death of the famous ancient Greek physician, Hippocrates.
+The characteristic symbol of this institution was a snake, as Greeks honored this animal due to its ability in terms of selecting curative herbs, and it can still be seen.
 The physicians of this hospital were also priests and a sanctuary was available for everyone who wanted to pray.

 Despite the changes caused on the structure by the earthquakes, it is easy to tell apart the different rooms that were part of this building.
 The first terrace is enclosed by a portico with the shape of a Pi (Greek letter P), which leaves the south side open.
 This portico is said to hold a medical school, although this is not proven.
 On its east side, there is a complex of Roman baths, dating from the 3rd century AD and with some porticoes as well, which used to have precincts for the patients and their families.

 The second terrace holds the oldest structure of this construction, the ruins of an altar dating from the 4th century BC.
 To the south, it can be found an area called where patients expected to see Asklepios apparition, in order to cure them during their dreams.
 To the left and the right of the altar, the ruins of two smaller temples lay as well.
 There are also some restored columns belonging to the Ionic Temple of Apollo (II Century BC).